danhowarthgov/content-ur-services-week-21/README.md

 # Content design and user research meetup – Services Week 2021
 Resources from the <a href="https://www.eventbrite.co.uk/e/content-design-and-user-research-meetup-services-week-2021-tickets-142131482089">content design and user research meetup at Services Week 2021</a>.
 Including slides, links and contact details.

+## Notes from the interactive parts

+We used Mentimeter and Teams to run the session.
+Mentimeter lets you ask questions, do polls and get feedback from the audience.
+During each lightning talk, we asked for people’s thoughts and ideas, then spent 5 minutes discussing them after each talk.
+We also used Mentimeter for an ice-breaker at the beginning, and a retro at the end.
+We exported all the Mentimeter slides and feedback to PDF (although it's not accessible.
+We'll work on that).

+<a href="">Download the slides and feedback</a>.

 ## Lightning talks

 We had lightning talks on the interfaces between content design and user research from four amazing speakers.